they're going again

 Ravenna

-...and so the beleaguered townsfolk moved into and onto the lagoon, in the process appropriating hundreds of thousands—ahem, millions—of trees for pilings, to augment the many swampy islands already there.
-Thus it was, while those waves of cruel marauders forced them into that creative extremity simply for the sake of continuing as a people, that in the process of pursuing this adopted water-built community Venetians became traders (unashamedly wealthy) and of course hyperactive ship builders (immensely powerful).
+appropriating hundreds of thousands—ahem, millions—of trees for pilings, to augment the many swampy islands already there.
+Thus it was that although the place came into being because waves of cruel marauders forced them to think up this creative extremity (simply for the sake of continuing to exist as a people)... in the process of pursuing their inspired water-built community, Venetians became traders (unabashedly wealthy) and of course hyperactive ship builders (with an immensely powerful navy).
 Throughout their city today evidences remain of that effervescent renaissance era, still visible despite the inevitable upwelling of cheesy tourist shops.

-Not above some mischief of their own making, medieval Venetians appropriated these four magnificent bronze horses from Constantinople's Hippodrome in 1204, and placed them conspicuously above the entrance of St Mark's Cathedral—an impressive feat of thievery even by contemporary standards.
+Not above some mischief of their own making, medieval Venetians stole or plundered or appropriated these four magnificent bronze horses from the Hippodrome of Constantinople in 1204, and placed them conspicuously above the entrance of St Mark's Cathedral—an impressive feat of thievery even by standards of the day.

-Three days in Venice, and three in Ravenna
+Five nights in Venice and five in Ravenna

 Venice

-Ornamentations of public buildings in the city reveal that era's normal embellishments of finery, meant to demonstrate power.
-Here is the face of the Doge's Palace of 1340, surely intended to evoke images of some grandee's home in the then-exploited Eastern Roman Empire.
+Designed to display government power, the degree of elegance adorning public buildings in the city betrays a commitment to finery for its own sake.
+Here is the face of the exceptional Doge's Palace of 1340, of course meant to evoke images of some grandee's home in the then-being-exploited Eastern Roman Empire.

-Nearby the little island of Murano produces the most amazing blown glass artwork, while Burano, a neighboring small island, tats endless lace items for tourists.
-Both craft communities are easily accessible by water taxi.
+Nearby the little island of Murano produces the most amazing blown glass artwork, while Burano (shown below), a neighboring small island, tats endless lace items for tourists.
+We'll visit both craft communities by watercraft.

-Bus route from Venice to Ravenna.—a little over three hours of non-freeway roads.
+Our train route from Venice to Ravenna—a little over three hours of Veneto scenery.

-90 miles down the Adriatic coast-line from Venice is Ravenna, whose primary claim to history book eminence is that briefly it was the capital city of the entire Roman empire.
-For about 75 years (right before classical Latin society and Roman government collapsed), this area of marshes and insects was effectively the seat of late-imperial government.
-During its identity as the place where influential movers and shakers of both secular and ecclesiastical tried to hang onto vestiges of Roman civilization, its Byzantine aesthetic connection resulted in some remarkable mosaic art.
+90 miles down the Adriatic coast-line from Venice is Ravenna, whose primary claim to history-book eminence is that briefly it was the capital city of the entire declining Roman empire.
+For about 75 years (just before classical Latin society and Roman government finally collapsed), this area of marshes and insects was effectively the seat of late-imperial government.
+During its identity as the place where influential movers and shakers of both secular and church circles tried to hang onto vestiges of stable Roman civilization, its Byzantine aesthetic connection resulted in some remarkable examples of mosaic artwork.

 Ravenna

-A walk and a taxi ride eastward along the wide, stubby canal, to our
+A walk and a transfer ride eastward along the wide, stubby canal, to our